|

 imperative that professionals seeking recognition subscribed to codes of

+professional and ethical conduct.
 The importance to inculcate professionalism, excellence and ethics,

 not only in the instruction, training and raising of the surveying